ptasker/wordpress-emoji-replacer/README.md

 _Steps to install:_

 * Install the plugin
+* Run composer install in the plugin root, as the plugin uses the composer autoloader.
 * Go to Appearance > Customizer
 * Click on Emojicon Plugin
 * Setup your replacements like so: